Using data to enhance campaigns

 New approaches that data enables

-As traditional and new digital media spaces converge, PR firms need to be open to new approaches.
+As traditional and new digital media spaces converge, PR firms need to be open to novel approaches.
 This includes bringing brands directly to their audiences, which goes against the traditional PR and comms approach of using influencers to convey brand messages.

 Caroline added: “We need to show clients that we have our finger on the pulse and the insight they’re missing out on before they’re aware of it.
 We can then justify higher PR budgets because we can prove better impact in campaigns.”